I've been a freelance writer focusing on movies, hiking, stamps, volleyball, and politics.

 Use as a Tool of Destruction

-1.)
-The latest example of the AR-15 being used to slaughter people was in Parkland, Florida on Valentine's Day (2/14/18).
-17 people lost their lives when a former student walked into the building and opened fire.
+- A recent and hard-hitting example of the AR-15 being used to slaughter people was in Parkland, Florida, on Valentine's Day 2018.
+Seventeen people lost their lives when a former student walked into the building and opened fire.

-2.)
-The gun was used in the Las Vegas concert shooting where 58 people were killed and an astounding 851 others were injured on October 1, 2017.
+- The gun was used in the Las Vegas concert shooting, killing 58 and injuring more than 800 people on October 1, 2017.

-3.)
-It was used at a church in Sutherland Springs, Texas in killing 26 on November 5, 2017.
+- It was used at a church in Sutherland Springs, Texas, in killing 26 on November 5, 2017.

-7.)
-Earlier that year in Aurora, Colorado, a shooter used it in a theater to kill 12 and injure 58 more on June 12.
+- In Aurora, Colorado, a shooter used it in a theater to kill 12 and injure 58 more on June 12, 2012.

-Let's do the math over the past six years for this style of weapon.
+Let's do the math over just these six years for this style of weapon.
 That's 203 casualties and 980 others that have been shot using the AR-15 weapon.
 And the weapon does not discriminate in terms of age, gender, sexual orientation, or race.
 It kills everyone.